Trend report offers a “jumping-off” point for marketers

 5. You can bet on gaming.

-Video game revenue in the U.S. exceeded $35 billion last year.
+Video game revenue in the U.S. exceeded $35 billion in 2018.
 And since Gen Z is fueling much of the growing popularity of gaming and esports, it behooves brands to embrace gaming culture in events with creative integrations, sponsorships and collabs.
 The Gen Z generation also enjoys the community aspect of gaming, which allows fans to gather IRL at events, tournaments and meet-and-greets—an area of opportunity for event marketers.

 6. Inclusivity is important.